videlleudeh/weather_app/README.md

 # weather_app
- Weather app that gets the current weather & forecast of your location, using a weather AP.
+ Weather app that gets the current weather & forecast of your location, using a weather API.